Gatsby Without the 'E': Crafting Lipograms with LLMs: Lipogram Constraints vs Fidelity

 Figure \ref{fig:gen_const_cosine_log} presents our results, with the x-axis representing the difficulty of lipogram generation (measured by the exclusion fraction of characters in standard English usage) and the y-axis representing the quality of generation (measured by mean paragraph cosine similarity with the original text).
 Each lipogram is represented as a point in restriction-quality space, labeled by the excluded letters.
 Weak lipogram constraints are easily overcome.
 Eliminating any of the 16 least frequent letters (up to letter `u', with 3.6\% frequency) yield very similar source similarity levels.
 Stronger constraints begin to interfere with the story Fitzgerald wanted to tell.

 The results show a clear decay trend (clearer in Appendix~\ref{sec:appendix} Figure \ref{fig:cosine_similarity_dist}): the cosine similarity decreases linearly with the exclusion fraction, indicating a steady loss of semantic fidelity even when removing up to 40\% of the character space.
-Beyond this point similarity drops to noise levels, albeit greater than zero because our algorithm employs multi-selection.
+Beyond this point similarity drops to noise levels.
 Excluding single vowels appears no more difficult than consonants of similar frequency, although excluding larger subsets of vowels becomes more crippling.
 Every English word must have a vowel: exclude all vowels and you only have numbers and punctuation left to express yourself with.

-Sentences may remain semantically similar even as readability degrades.
-Figure~\ref{fig:gen_const_grammar} plots the corresponding increase in grammatical mistakes per paragraph in lipogram text as word selection gets progressively constrained.
-Grammatical fidelity largely remains intact up to the exclusion of `u', at less than two mistakes per paragraph before rising sharply with greater restriction.